-Based on clinical results from a Phase 1 study, a Phase 3 pivotal clinical study of REGN2222 (NURSERY Pre-Term) was initiated in the third quarter of 2015 and is currently enrolling patients.
+A Phase 3 study of REGN2222 (NURSERY Pre-Term) was initiated in 2015 and is currently enrolling patients.

-In October 2015, the FDA granted Fast Track designation to REGN2222 for the prevention of serious lower respiratory tract disease caused by RSV.
+In 2015, the FDA granted Fast Track designation to REGN2222 for the prevention of serious lower respiratory tract disease caused by RSV.

-Fasinumab (REGN475; NGF Antibody) for pain due to osteoarthritis
+Fasinumab (REGN475; NGF Antibody) for pain due to osteoarthritis and chronic low back pain

-Persistent osteoarthritic pain represents a growing unmet medical need.
 Pain is a frequent reason for physician visits, a common reason for taking prescription medications, and a major cause of work disability and impaired quality of life.
 Targeting NGF is a potential advance in pain management.
 NGF expression is elevated in many acute and chronic painful conditions and NGF blockade has demonstrated efficacy in various animal models of pain.
 Fasinumab is a fully human monoclonal antibody to NGF, generated using our VelocImmune technology.